-Why is Heathrow so hot?
+Heatwave: Why is Heathrow so hot?

 How is temperature measured?

-To get a standardised temperature, a weather station, known as a Stevenson Screen, is used.
+To get a standardised temperature, scientists use a weather station, known as a Stevenson Screen.

 These white boxes, which contain a thermometer, are installed 4ft (1.25m) above the ground and are dotted all around the UK.

-The weather station at Heathrow is located very close to the northern runway, so with aeroplanes constantly landing and taking off, does it make a difference to the temperature?
+The weather station at Heathrow is located very close to the northern runway, so do the aeroplanes constantly landing and taking off affect the temperatures recorded?

 Not according to Paul Williams, Professor of Atmospheric Science at the University of Reading.